Rubenmp/mca-backend-dev-technical-test/README.md

 ## Run
 It's possible to run the application using docker or natively.
+The errors will be logged in file *yourapp.log*.

 ### Run using docker
 First, run the redis cache server: